6 Tips to Manage a Project When Team Members Don't Report to You

 Clarify Your Limits With the Boss

-Before you even have your first team meeting, sit down with the person who assigned you to this project and talk about management expectations.
-This is easiest, of course, if you and all of the team members report into the same person, but even if not, you need to have this conversation.
+Before you even have your first team meeting, sit down with the person who assigned you to this project and talk about management's expectations.
+This is easiest, of course, if you and all of the team members report into the same person, but even if not, you'll want to have this conversation.

 These are questions you'll want to ask:

-- Do you have the power to remove/replace people on the team if they aren't working out?
+- Do you have the power to remove and replace people on the team if they aren't working out?